 Hollow Knight Silksong: Everything we know so far

-The Hollow Knight Silksong release date has yet to be revealed, having been pushed back from an early 2023 target.
-Team Cherry's Matthew Griffin confirmed the of the delay, noting in a statement that while "development is still continuing" the scope of the project requires more time.
-"We're excited by how the game is shaping up, and it's gotten quite big, so we want to take the time to make the game as good as we can," adds Griffin.
+The release date was a long time coming.
+Originally, Silksong was set for an early 2023 target before getting pushed back.
+Team Cherry's Matthew Griffin confirmed the initial delay back in the day, noting in a statement that while "development is still continuing," the scope of the project requires more time.
+"We're excited by how the game is shaping up, and it's gotten quite big, so we want to take the time to make the game as good as we can," added Griffin.

 Hollow Knight Silksong platforms

-The Hollow Knight: Silksong platforms have been confirmed as Xbox Series X, Xbox One, PS5, PS4, Nintendo Switch, and PC – via Steam, GOG, and the Humble Store.
-Additionally, Team Cherry has confirmed that a Hollow Knight: Silksong Xbox Game Pass release has been secured, meaning it'll be available to all subscribers on the day of release.
+The Hollow Knight: Silksong platforms have been confirmed as Xbox Series X, Xbox One, PS5, PS4, Nintendo Switch, Switch 2, and PC – via Steam, GOG, and the Humble Store.

 Hollow Knight Silksong trailer